 Figure 3: Macroscopic observations of the deformed sample.
 Red boxes indicate the location of the subsamples and black boxes show

 535 the selected regions of interest for large mosaic maps at meso- and grain scale magnifications.
-Macroscopic mapped fracture network showed two fracture sets: The oblique oriented fracture set (green) showed a branching pattern and had an average inclination angle of 49.5° whereas the sub-horizontal fractures (pink) were inclined by 9.8° in respect to horizontal.
+The macroscopically mapped fracture network showed two fracture sets: The oblique oriented fracture set (green) showed a branching pattern and had an average inclination angle of 49.5°, whereas the sub-horizontal fractures (pink) were inclined by 9.8° in respect to horizontal.
 Angles of mapped fracture set 2 along the sample length showed a slight increase towards the centre of the sample; the angles of fracture set 1 were consistent throughout the entire sample.

 540

-Figure 4: BIB-SEM micrographs (BSE-) showing micro-cracks of variable sizes with apertures of a few µm, which cross the bedding obliquely.
-Cracks were forming along larger grains (a) or cross elongated mica grains (b) by either creating shear displacements (c) 545 or brittle transgranular fractures (d).
+Figure 4: BIB-SEM micrographs (BSE) showing micro-cracks of variable apertures of a few µm, which cross the bedding obliquely.
+Cracks were forming along larger grains (a) or across elongated mica grains (b) by either creating shear displacements (c) 545 or brittle transgranular fractures (d).

 Figure 5: BIB-SEM (BSE-) micrographs showing typical deformation structures associated to both brittle and ductile deformation.
 Red lines indicate strain localization in form of fractures (a,b) or lineations of shear displacement (c). (a) anastomosing intergranular cracks with apertures of some µm formed lense-shaped islands whereas some grains displayed intragranular fractures. (b) shows

-550 cracks with intergranular porosity which formed a not fully-developed network with minor indications of ductile deformation. (c) shows a deformation band with low porosity and predominantly ductile deformation indicated by the change of particle alignments.
+550 cracks with intergranular porosity, which formed a not fully-developed network with minor indications of ductile deformation. (c) shows a deformation band with low porosity and predominantly ductile deformation indicated by the change of particle alignments.

-555 Figure 6: BIB-SEM (BSE-)micrographs presenting different deformation markers: Bend and split mica grain (a), dilatant fracturing of calcite grain and matrix fill (b), change of shape-preferred orientation (SPO) of clay aggregates and elongated minerals (d) squeezed and broken fossil shell, broken calcite gain (d), broken calcite grain and disintegrated pyrite aggregate (e).
+555 Figure 6: BIB-SEM (BSE-)micrographs presenting different deformation markers: Bend and delaminated mica grain (a), dilatant fracturing of calcite grain and matrix fill (b), loss of shape-preferred orientation (SPO) of clay aggregates and elongated minerals parallel to the direction of displacement, (d) squeezed and broken fossil shell, broken calcite gain, (e) broken calcite grain and disintegrated pyrite aggregate.

 560